 - 1. Hollow metal frames shall be of 16 gauge cold-rolled, pickled steel, except that all frames for single doors over 3'-0" wide, frames for pairs of doors over 4'-0" wide and frames for doors over 9'-0" high shall be of 14 gauge steel.
 Frames shall be neatly mitered and continuously welded and ground smooth for invisible joints. - 2.
 Furnish anchors as shown on Drawings or as recommended by manufacturer, to secure frames to adjacent construction, formed of not less than 18 gauge galvanized steel.
 Install anchors at a maximum of 24' centers of jamb height. - Frames against masonry or concrete are to be slush filled. - 4.
 Knock-down frames are not permitted. - 5.
-Frames against masonry or concrete are to be slush filled. - 6.
-Jamb Anchors: - a.
-Masonry Type: Adjustable strap-and-stirrup or T shaped anchors to suit frame size, not less than
+Frames against masonry or concrete are to be slush filled.

-- 0.042 inch thick, with corrugated or perforated straps not less than 2 inches wide by 10 inches long; or wire anchors not less than 0.177 inch thick. - b.
+- 6. Jamb Anchors: - Masonry Type: Adjustable strap-and-stirrup or T shaped anchors to suit frame size, not less than 0.042 inch thick, with corrugated or perforated straps not less than 2 inches wide by 10 inches long; or wire anchors not less than 0.177 inch thick. - b.
 Stud-Wall Type: Designed to engage stud, welded to back of frames; not less than 0.042 inch thick. - c.
 Floor Anchors: Formed from same material as frames, not less than 0.042 inch thick, and as follows: - Monolithic Concrete Slabs: Clip-type anchors, with two holes to receive fasteners. - 2.
 Separate Topping Concrete Slabs: Adjustable-type anchors with extension clips, allowing not less than 2-inch height adjustment.
 Terminate bottom of frames at finish floor surface.
 Fabricate concealed stiffeners and hardware reinforcement from either cold- or hot-rolled steel sheet. - d.
 Ceiling Struts: Minimum 3/8-inch-thick by 2-inch-wide steel. - e.
 Plaster Guards: Formed from same material as frames, not less than 0.016-inch thick. - 7.
-Sidelight Frames: Provide closed tubular members with no visible face seams or joints; fabricated from same material as door frame.
-Fasten members at crossings and to jambs by butt welding. - C. Hardware Reinforcement: - Reinforcements for locks shall be 3/16" for fronts, with 14 gauge for roses and escutcheons.
+Sidelight Frames: not applicable. - C. Hardware Reinforcement: - 1.
+Reinforcements for locks shall be 3/16" for fronts, with 14 gauge for roses and escutcheons.
 Hinge reinforcements shall be at least 10 gauge x 1 2" x 9".
 Provide steel strike and hinge reinforcement cover for frames. - D. Jamb Anchors: Provide number and spacing of anchors as follows: - 1.
 Masonry Type: Locate anchors not more than 18 inches from top and bottom of frame.
 Space anchors not more than 32 inches o.c. and as follows: - a.
 Two anchors per jamb up to 60 inches in height. - b.
 Three anchors per jamb from 60 to 90 inches in height. - c.
 Four anchors per jamb from 90 to 120 inches in height. - d.
 Four anchors per jamb plus 1 additional anchor per jamb for each 24 inches or fraction thereof more than 120 inches in height.